nickbalan/movie-app-v1/README.md

-# Client-Side MyFlix App.
+# Movie App v1.
 Technical Case Study

 # Objective

-Build a client-side app with React as Front-End and using a REST API as Back-End.
+Build a movie client-side app with React as Front-End and using a REST API as Back-End.

 ## Context